 - GetResponse – For advanced list management

-- Brevo – For affordable automations
+- Brevo – Powerful automations on a budget

 - Omnisend – For automated ecommerce campaigns